ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 Firmware
 ========
 `Firmware <https://firmware.ardupilot.org/AP_Periph/>`__ is provided in the AP_Periph folder for supported DroneCAN devices as well as the conversion of some autopilots to DroneCAN adapter use.
 Currently, the following firmware is pre-built, but the code allows for easy customization.
-Firmware can be installed using either :ref:`DroneCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN <common-mp-slcan>` when the device is attached to a DroneCAN port on an autopilot and the autopilot has that port enabled.
+Firmware can be installed using either :ref:`DroneCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN <planner:dronecan-uavcan-slcan>` when the device is attached to a DroneCAN port on an autopilot and the autopilot has that port enabled.
 See :ref:`common-uavcan-setup-advanced`.
 Since the size of all the ArduPilot driver libraries would exceed the smaller processors, several variations, supporting different peripheral sets, are provided.

 F103 Based
 ----------